 We evaluate the continuous-variable QELM on the \textsc{Higgs Boson Machine Learning Challenge} dataset~\cite{higgs-boson}, a binary classification task distinguishing simulated Higgs signal from background.
 We use the curated subset of $F=10$ engineered features to enable direct comparison with MLP baselines and to mirror the setup in Sec.~\ref{sec:topjet}.
 Following the notation introduced above, the CV-QELM, which is constructed from $M=10$ qumodes, produces a random feature vector $\Phi_\mathrm{(hom)}(\mathbf{x})\in\mathbb{R}^{R}$ and trains a single linear readout with $n_{\mathrm{train}}^{\mathrm{QELM}} = F + R + 1$, while a single-hidden-layer MLP with width $H$ has $n_{\mathrm{train}}^{\mathrm{MLP}}(H) = H(F + 2) + 1$.
 We again consider $H\in\{2,10\}$ to provide a parameter-matched small baseline and a moderately larger one.
 Training, validation, and test splits are identical across models.

-The readout from the quantum substrate is trained using either logistic regression or ridge regression, while the MLPs are trained with cross-entropy loss, early stopping, and a small grid search over weight decay.
-To assess data efficiency, we vary the number of training examples $n_{\mathrm{samples}}\in\{10^3, 5\times10^3, 10^4, 10^5\}$ and quantify performance by reporting the mean test accuracy averaged over independent runs.
+The experiments are carried out in the same way as for the top tagging benchmark varying the number of training examples $n_{\mathrm{samples}}\in\{10^3, 5\times10^3, 10^4, 10^5\}$ and quantify performance by reporting the mean test accuracy averaged over independent runs.
 Figure~\ref{fig:higgs_scaling} shows the scaling of test accuracy with training set size for both measurement schemes (PNR and homodyne) and both regression methods (logistic and ridge), alongside an MLP baseline with a single hidden layer of width $H=2$.
 The CV-QELM consistently outperforms the parameter-matched MLP across all training sizes, with the margin most pronounced in the low-data regime, reflecting the stability of the analytic readout fit and the absence of stochastic optimisation variance.